stasm/webapp-langpacks/webapp-langpacks.markdown

 Gaia Team:

-  - Extend Settings to support the flow designed by UX.
+  - Settings: Extend the Language Panel to support the flow designed by UX.
     - Add the link to Marketplace in the Settings > Languages panel.
     - React to the `additionallanguageschange` event in `shared/js/language_list.js`.